frozendawn/jobs-app/README.md

 --user elastic:123456 ^
 -d @mapping.json
 ```
-### To index jobs you can you the following curl commands (Make sure you create a json file (named job.json in my case) containing the job data before you run the request)
+### To index jobs you can run the following curl commands (Make sure you create a json file (named job.json in my case) containing the job data before you run the request)

 This is an example of how the json file should look.
 ```